An echocardiogram, or "echo", is a scan used to look at the heart and nearby blood vessels.

 A standard echocardiogram is a simple, painless, safe procedure.
 There are no side effects from the scan, although the lubricating gel may feel cold and you may experience some minor discomfort when the electrodes are removed from your skin at the end of the test.

 You may find the TOE procedure uncomfortable and your throat may feel sore for a few hours afterwards.
-You will not be able to drive for 24 hours after the test as you may still feel drowsy from the sedative.
+If you have a sedative, you will not be able to drive for 24 hours after the test as you may still feel drowsy from the sedative.
 There's also a small chance of the probe damaging your throat.

 During a stress echocardiogram, you may feel sick and dizzy, and you may experience some chest pain.
 There's also a small chance of the procedure triggering an irregular heartbeat or heart attack, but you'll be monitored carefully during the test and it will be stopped if there are signs of any problems.

-Some people have a reaction to the contrast agent used during a contrast echocardiogram.
-This will often only cause mild symptoms such as itching but, in rare cases, a serious allergic reaction can occur.
+Some people with certain conditions, or who take certain medicines, cannot have the contrast agent used during a contrast echocardiogram.
+It can cause side effects, but they're usually mild, such as headache.
+In rare cases, a serious allergic reaction can occur.